Baby Body Hair In Newborn: Reasons & Diagnosis

 Is It Normal for Newborn Babies to Have Body Hair?

 Yes!
 It is normal for babies to have body hair.
+If you have a newborn with lots of hair, do not worry.
 Body hair acts as natural insulation for babies while they are in the womb.
 Mothers often get stressed about this common phenomenon which often disappears in a few weeks.
-So, be assured that lanugo is normal, and most of the times, there is no need to remove it manually.
+So, be assured that lanugo is normal, and most of the time, there is no need to remove it manually.
 Also, a premature baby is most likely to be a Lanugo baby.
 The development of this body hair begins when the fetus is between 18 to 20 weeks old.
-Some babies shed the lanugo while being born while some, within 7 months from their birth.
-This fine, wispy layer of hair is also quite visible on babies with darker complexions.
+Babies shed the lanugo in the uterus during the 7th or 8th month of gestation, while being born, and within 7 months from their birth.
+This fine, unpigmented, wispy layer of hair is also quite visible in babies with darker complexions.
 Sometimes, the baby’s body doesn’t shed any hair.
 This could lead to issues which are shared in the article below.
 But first, let’s take a look at why the hair grows and what it does.

 Role of Lanugo or Body Hair on Newborn Babies

 - The baby’s skin is covered with a wax-like layer called vernix while it is in the womb.
-This is helpful in keeping the baby warm, and its skin moisturised.
+This is helpful in keeping the baby warm and its skin moisturised.
 It also allows smooth movement through the cervix during childbirth.
-Lanugo helps the vernix to hold on to the baby’s skin effectively.
+One of the essential roles of lanugo is to keep binding the vernix caseosa onto the baby’s skin effectively.

 - The body hair protects the gentle skin of the baby while it is growing in the womb.